BHS in Public Health

 Note: Credit accepted by the University will be accepted without limitation towards this degree.

-In addition to University of Missouri requirements, including University general education, the Bachelor of Health Science in Public Health degree requires the following:
+In addition to University of Missouri graduation requirements, including University general education, the Bachelor of Health Science in Public Health degree requires the following:

 Program Requirements